bagder/irchistory/README.md

 offered the CService -- a program that allowed users to register channels and then attempted to protect them from troublemakers.
 (More or less a global defense bot.)
-The very first server list presented, from Febrary 15th 1993, includes servers from USA, Canada, France, Croatia and Japan.
+The very first server list presented, from February 15th 1993, includes servers from USA, Canada, France, Croatia and Japan.
 On August 15th, the new user count record was set to 57 users.